 Access to credit is an additional challenge that entrepreneurs must confront.
 Prevailing legal frameworks are not conducive to investors.
 These challenges are further compounded by intermittent electricity supplies that push operational costs up.
-Apart from Mauritius which performs in the first world tier, in terms of the business-friendly indexes, it is abysmal for most African countries.
+Apart from Mauritius that performs in the first world tier, in terms of the business-friendly indexes, it is abysmal for most African countries.

 Second, national governments must re-orient their educational institutions to address national imperatives.
-One of the major problems on the continent is that educational systems are not aligned to the real practical challenges at hand.
+One of the major problem on the continent is that educational systems are not aligned to the real practical challenges at hand.
 African universities are churning out unemployable graduates.

 The Role of Regional Economic Alliances

 Fostering an entrepreneurial climate should not end within national boundaries.
 Africa’s teeming population is on the move, escaping economic scourge, political polarization or simply seeking greener pastures.
 There is, therefore, an opportunity to turn regional economic alliances into economic facilitators.

 The continent’s numerous economic alliances, such as Economic Community of West African States (ECOWAS), Southern Africa Development Community (SADC), African Union (AU) and East African Community (EAC) should become practical avenues for strategic rethinking of African energy imperatives and enablers of policies that help entrepreneurs thrive.

 Second, cross-border arrangements in term of co-investments and co-creation of solutions around energy-sharing opportunities should be explored.
 For instance, Ethiopia and Egypt can explore opportunities for strategic energy alliances in terms of joint investments, and co-creation of alternative energy resources both in hydro-electricity and geothermal along the Atbara and Nile rivers.